roamiastros/useful_program/README.md

 meow folder contains meow.py
 to use:
-1. Open CMD and type cd desktop/useful_program
+1. Open CMD and type cd downloads/useful_program/meow  (replace downloads with whatever folder this is in)
-2. run pythonw meow.py
+2. run pythonw meow.py (number for min interval between meows) (number for max interval between meows)
-3. You now get to hear meows every bit
+3. You now get to hear meows randomly every min_interval to max_interval

 Functions: